Guidance

 You may be able to vote in some UK elections.
 You can:

-Births, deaths and getting married
+Births, deaths, and getting married

-If someone dies in Guatemala you can:
+If someone dies in Guatemala read our guidance on:

-Find out how you can get married abroad.
+Find out how you can get married or get a civil partnership abroad.

 Pets

-See travelling with pets.
+See travelling with pets

 Emergencies